lichkitsch/old_campaigns/how_to_write_an_adventure.md

 # How to Write an Adventure
+Writing compelling adventures is the main responsibility of the game master.
+This "method" is really just some basic advice for constructing any kind of adventure, making it fast and simple to produce well-paced encounters to challenge, excite, and entertain your players.
+You don't have to be a great writer to run a fun adventure, but hopefully with some extra thought, creativity, and practice you will be managing entire campaigns that keep your players at the edge of their seats.

 ## Plot Hook
 Create a scenario, or NPC, that introduces a problem that needs fixing.
 You can and should include multiple hooks in a location so that the party can come across them on their own and have a choice of which hook they want to follow.
 If they leave before a hook is used, repurpose it later on down the road or twist it so that walking away from the adventure leads to consequences.